 in order to avoid jeopardizing your personal or professional interests.

-at Hunter & Johnson, PLLC if you would like to have a discussion about
+Hunter & Johnson, PLLC if you would like to have a discussion about your situation.

 Start with a

 Importance of Consulting a Lawyer Before Taking the Stand